chennakeshavadasa/CMOS-Inverter/README.md

 - Here we mainly focus on Digital Circuit application of CMOS Inverter.

 # References
-- The Design an Analysis of the CMOS Inverter is mainly based on NPTEL Lectures of Prof. Sudeb Dasgupta of IIT Roorkee
+- The Design an Analysis of the CMOS Inverter is mainly based on NPTEL Lectures by Prof. Sudeb Dasgupta of IIT Roorkee
 - Playlist: https://youtube.com/playlist?list=PLLy_2iUCG87C-GS7B4vJ37Iz3fevmYU1h&si=CvUY7mu56ZpEneTe